Our approach to human rights

 Product supply chains

 In our supply chains, we are prioritising work on our four themes in the countries where Tesco UK’s top 20 products and ingredients are sourced from.
 The top 20 are those products and ingredients most regularly bought by customers which have the biggest sustainability impact where we have the ability to drive change.
-Ten of these ‘Top 20’ have significant and systemic human rights risks associated with them and will therefore be our immediate priorities for the next three to five years:
+Twelve of these ‘Top 20’ have significant and systemic human rights risks associated with them (these risks are most pronounced in the lower tiers of our supply chains) and will therefore be our immediate priorities for the next three to five years:

 - Bananas: livelihoods and worker representation